nohyh/Block_Chain/README.md

 ### 1. Prerequisites

-Ensure you have a C++20 compatible compiler, CMake, and OpenSSL development libraries installed.
+Ensure you have a C++20 compatible compiler, CMake (version 3.15 or higher), and OpenSSL development libraries installed.

 **On Ubuntu/Debian:**
 ```bash